Getting Started for Video Conferences

 # Recording

-In the Configuration → Recording and streaming → Current status section, you can view information about available storage space for recordings, including the number of hours available for recording.
+In the Configuration → Recording and streaming → Current status section, you can view information about available storage for recordings, including the number of recording hours available.

-To configure recording settings, go to the Configuration → Recording and streaming → Record settings section.
-If you enable the Cycle recording option, new recording files will be saved over the oldest ones once the space is exhausted.
-The recording process will be continuous, and you won’t need to worry about how much disk space is left.
+To configure recording, go to Configuration → Recording and streaming → Record settings.
+If you enable the Cycle recording option, new recording files will overwrite the oldest ones once the space is exhausted.
+The recording process will be continuous, and you won't need to worry about the remaining disk space.

 By enabling Auto start, you can automatically start video call recording when it launches.
 Accordingly, Auto stop automatically stops recording when the call ends.

 When the Space saving feature is activated, the video bitrate in the saved recording is reduced by approximately 40%.
-Consequently, the final file size is reduced at the expense of lower video quality.
+Consequently, the final file size is reduced at the cost of lower video quality.

 In the Configuration → Recording and streaming → Layouts menu, you can specify:

-1. The layout to be recorded: video windows of all participants according to the selected video layout, only incoming video streams, only video from the terminal camera, or a dynamic layout with voice activation.
+1. The layout to be recorded: video windows of all participants according to the selected layout, incoming video streams only, outgoing video only, or a dynamic voice-activated layout.

-2. Recording presentation: disabled, along with other video layouts in a separate window, or full screen instead of all video layouts.
+2. Recording presentation: disabled, along with other video windows in a separate window, or full screen instead of all video windows.

 3. Video resolution in the recording.